Hexen II: Hammer of Thyrion 1.4.3

 -h | -help Display short help message

-If you wish to brighten the display, simply use the game's menu
+If you wish to brighten the display, simply use the game's menu entry.

-entry.
-In the unlikely case that it doesn't work for you, you can
+In case that it doesn't work for you, you can use the "xgamma" utility:

-use the "xgamma" utility: Here is the script I use for xgamma:
+Here is the script I use for xgamma:

 xgamma -q -gamma 1.3; # brighten the display